Last Updated on

 - Work with a tutor from italki

-4. Use it to learn with flashcards
+Use the list to learn with flashcards